 Prior to scheduling your ear correction surgery, you will meet at length with Dr. Ruff, Dr. Patrick, Dr. Wang, or one of the other providers at West End Plastic Surgery.
-At this meeting, Dr. Ruff will evaluate the size and shape of your ears, or your child's ears, and determine the best way to perform the procedure.
+At this meeting, Dr. Ruff or Dr. Ramineni will evaluate the size and shape of your ears, or your child’s ears, and determine the best way to perform the procedure.
 It is generally felt that parents should not insist on the surgery until their child feels ready and wants the change in appearance.
 Children who want the surgery are generally more cooperative during the healing process and happier with the outcome.

 During the initial consultation, your surgeon will ask you (or your child) how you would like your ears to look after the procedure.
 He will also thoroughly explain the procedure and its expected results and answer any questions you have.
 The type of anesthesia to be used and cost and payment information will also be discussed.
 You will be asked to provide a medical history.

 Your plastic surgeon and the team at West End Plastic Surgery will:

 - Review the various ear correction options with you